 College of Health and Human Sciences

-The Department of Speech, Language, and Hearing Sciences (SLHS) offers a preprofessional undergraduate major focusing on the evaluation, treatment, and research of human communication and its disorders.
+The Department of Speech, Language, and Hearing Sciences (SLHS) offers an undergraduate major focusing on the research, evaluation, and treatment of human communication and its disorders.
 Students in SLHS gain a firm foundation for future graduate studies in audiology, speech-language pathology, and many other fields, as well as a well-rounded education that prepares them for life.
+Lyles Porter Hall, home of SLHS, contains the largest collection of soundproof booths in North America, a specialized preschool, research laboratories and clinical space where undergraduate students, graduate students, and clinical faculty in SLHS see approximately 2,000 clients annually.

-The preprofessional major provides students with the foundational, prerequisite courses needed to enter a graduate program in speech-language pathology or audiology, including advanced coursework in speech disorder, aural assessment and rehabilitation, and clinical methods.
-Students may pursue specialized research interests within the field of communication sciences.
-The major is suitable for students who wish to work in a clinical setting as speech-language pathologists or audiologists.
+The major provides students with the foundational, prerequisite courses needed to enter graduate programs in speech-language pathology or audiology, including advanced coursework in speech science, hearing science, developmental and acquired speech and language disorders, audiological assessment and rehabilitation, and clinical methods.
+The major also provides students the opportunity to pursue specialized research interests within the field of communication sciences and disorders.
+The major is suitable for students seeking a career as a clinical speech-language pathologist or audiologist, or as an academic or industrial research scientist in communication sciences and disorders.

 Transfer GPA and Course Requirements